Claim for your employees' wages through the Coronavirus Job Retention Scheme

 If your employee is on a fixed term contract

 Employees on fixed term contracts can be furloughed.
-Their contracts can be renewed or extended during the furlough period without breaking the terms of the scheme.
-Where a fixed term employee’s contract ends because it is not extended or renewed you will no longer be able claim grant for them.
+Their contracts can be renewed or extended before their natural conclusion during the furlough period without breaking the terms of the scheme.
+There is no minimum period which must be left to run on a fixed term contract to enable it to be renewed or extended, but it must not have ended.
+The furlough period must be for a minimum period of three consecutive weeks.
+Where a fixed term employee’s contract ends because it is not extended or renewed before its natural conclusion you will no longer be able claim grant for them once the contract ends.
+Fixed term contracts which ended, without extension or renewal, on or before 19 March 2020 will not qualify for the grant once they have ended.

 Eligible individuals who are not employees